JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 # }
 ```

-This small but extremely powerful change makes enables the use of the functions in the `Map` module (and its `O(n log n)`) performance when accessing elements in a collection.
+This small but extremely powerful change enables the use of the functions in the `Map` module (and its `O(n log n)`) performance for accessing elements in a collection.

-Continuing on from the department example above, the `update/2` callback of the LiveComponent can build the indexed list and assign it to the socket.
-Any and all callbacks which would otherwise need to traverse the list repeatedly can now have near constant-time access to any member of the list provided it has department IDs.
+To continue the above department example, the `update/2` callback of the LiveComponent can build the indexed list and assign it to the socket.
+Any and all callbacks which would otherwise need to traverse the list repeatedly can now have near constant-time access to any member of the list - provided it has department IDs.

 The implementation might now look something like: